youshido-php/GraphQL/README.md

 ### Objects

-Every domain in your business logic will be either extended from the `AbstractObjectType` or created as an instance of `ObjectType` classes.
+Every domain in your business logic will be either extended from the `AbstractObjectType` or created as an instance of `ObjectType` class.
 In our blog example we used `ObjectType` to create an inline `Post` type and in the object oriented example we extended the `AbstractObjectType` to create a `PostType` class.